Gates of Tashkent: History and architecture

-The gates formed a part of the city fortifications, which had been constructed around the new settlement on the banks of the Bozsuv canal (the canal starts from the right shore of the Chirchik river) at the intersection of caravan roads from the Tien Shan Mountains.
+The gates formed part of the city fortifications, which had been constructed around the new settlement on the banks of the Bozsuv canal (the canal starts from the right bank of the Chirchik river) at the intersection of caravan routes from the Tien Shan Mountains.
 The number of gates varied over time.
 Fifteenth-century sources mention that the gates were named after local tribes, as each tribe was put in charge of guarding a specific gate.

-In the mid-19th century the city wall was rebuilt by the Kokand governor (bekliyarbek).
+In the mid-19th century, the city wall was rebuilt by the Kokand governor (bekliyarbek).
 There were twelve gates: